Skip to content

 ./scripts/attacks/dos_syn_flood_hping3.sh clab-virtual-env-attacker 172.16.30.2 80 60

-timeout Duration of the attack in seconds (optional)
+timeout Duration of each phase in seconds 60

 Option Purpose